micmejia/bible-dump/AMPC/John/John 1.md

 He said to them, Come and see.
-So they went and saw where He was staying, and they remained with Him [^k] that day.
+So they went and saw where He was staying, and they remained with Him  that day.
 It was then about the tenth hour (about four o'clock in the afternoon).